wtsi-ssg/wr/docs/basics/manager.rst

     tells you the web interface can be reached on.
 The following example ``~/.ssh/config`` file may help.
-(In this example, 46408 is the web interface port that wr tells you about, domain is your domain name, ss.domain is the host you ssh to, and manager_node.internal.domain is the host you start the manager on.)
+(In this example, 46408 is the web interface port that wr tells you about, domain is your domain name, ssh.domain is the host you ssh to, and manager_node.internal.domain is the host you start the manager on.)

     .. code-block:: console